ospfranco/ospfranco.github.io/_posts/2020-08-14-ios-14-widgets-and-react-native.md

 - Decode into an object
 - Create a timeline of said objects

-As a side note and important for you to know, the final objects you put on the `Timeline` struct, need to comply with the `TimelineEntry`, basically it needs to have a date field of type `Date`
+As a side note and important for you to know, the final objects you put on the `Timeline` struct, need to comply with the `TimelineEntry` protocol, basically it needs to have a date field of type `Date` and that is it.

 ## Learn SwiftUI, call it a day
 You can then play around with SwiftUI to display your object in whatever way you please, here is some placeholder code: